olab-io/ofSketch/README.md

 **Warning:** ofSketch is currently in development.
 This is the first pre-release and it is not completely stable.

+## Install Dependencies

+### OSX

+ofSketch requires Xcode, and the Xcode Command Line Tools to be installed on your computer.
+If you already have those, then you can skip to the [download section](#download).

+1. Download and install Xcode from the App Store.
+2. Download the Xcode Command Line Tools.
+If you are on OSX Mavericks, these should already be installed, and you can update them using Software Update.
+If you are on OSX 10.8, open Xcode and select Xcode > Preferences > Downloads from the menu bar.
+From there, install the Xcode Command Line Tools.

+### Linux

 ## Getting Started

 ### Download